 Tank Water Filters and Domestic Water Filters

-Why you need a whole house water filter or tank water filters for your town, tank or bore water supply...
+Why you need a whole house water filter for your town, tank or bore water supply...

 If you answered YES to any of these questions, a Filtermate Residential or Commercial System is ideal for you.

 Common sources of drinking water:

 Most Australians obtain their drinking water directly from a water corporation through a reticulated water supply.
 On-going allergy problems like skin rashes, dryness, and hyperactivity in children like ADHD can be caused through simple things like chlorine and fluoride in your drinking water.
 Many people around the world have concerns regarding the safety of drinking chlorinated water over the long term.
 In addition, chlorine reacts with water-borne decaying organic matter such as leaves, bark and sediment to create a family of chemicals called Trihalomethanes or THM's.
 These include chemicals such as chloroform, bromoform and ichlorobromethane, all of which are toxic and carcinogenic, even in the smallest amounts.

 Fluoride is a waste product of the chemical fertilizer industry.
 Being intensely negative, it unlatches positive hydrogen bonds in enzymes and proteins.
 Most councils add at least 1 ppm of sodium fluoride or fluorosilic acid to the water supply, even though there has been evidence from around the world that at least 100 medical side effects from cancer to headaches are caused by fluoride in the water.

 Filtering Untreated Water:

 Where reticulated drinking water is not available, people obtain their drinking or domestic water from private supplies, such as: